 Kazu was a visiting scholar from Osaka Gas in Japan for 2015-2016.
 He is a researcher at Osaka Gas in Japan

 Dawn was a final-year undergrad student studying physics and chemistry in Dublin, Ireland.
 She was visiting Notre Dame for the summer thanks to a Naughton Fellowship grant.
 In the Sakaue lab she was working on improving the uniformity of a two-colour pressure-sensitive paint, which can be used to characterise the pressure distribution of objects in motion.

-She will be enrolled in a graduate progam at University of Cambridge in Fall 2020.
+She enrolled in a graduate progam at University of Cambridge in Fall 2020.

 Wenxi was a junior student studying aircraft engineering in Huazhong University of Science and Technology, China.
 He was visiting Notre Dame though iSURE program during the summer of 2019.
 Presently he was working with graduate students on the experiment of micro-fiber coating application in pipe flow.

-He will be enrolled in a graduate progam at Columbia University in Fall 2020.
+He enrolled in a graduate progam at Columbia University in Fall 2020.

 Anthony was a student at Marian High School in Mishawaka, IN.
 He joined the lab in the fall of 2018 and was helping Wes with research into the phenomenon of ice formation in supercooled environments.